 COVINGTON, KY - A financial technician, employed in a Boone County, Kentucky office of the Internal Revenue Service (IRS), has been charged with multiple crimes relating to her unauthorized access of an IRS computer, to obtain personal information about tax payers.

-The investigation preceding the indictment was conducted by agents of the IRS, Criminal Investigation Division, Tallahassee, Fla., the Leon County Sheriff’s Office, Tallahassee, Fla., and agents of the U.S. Treasury Inspector General Tax Administration, Covington, Ky.
+The investigation preceding the indictment was conducted by agents of the IRS, Criminal Investigation Division, Tallahassee, FL., the Leon County Sheriff’s Office, Tallahassee, FL., and agents of the U.S. Treasury Inspector General Tax Administration, Covington, KY.
 The indictment was presented to the grand jury by Assistant U.S. Attorney Laura Voorhees.

 Fox appeared in court today, while Sharpe is scheduled to appear on August 14, 2013.
 The Court has scheduled trial for September 23, 2013.
 The mail fraud charges carry a maximum of 20 years imprisonment; the exceeding authorized access charges carry a maximum of 5 years imprisonment; the aggravated identity theft charges carry two years imprisonment, which must run consecutively to any other sentence imposed; and the filing a false claim for refund charge carries a maximum of 10 years imprisonment.
 The defendants could also be fined a maximum of $250,000.
 However, any sentence imposed would come after the court considers the U.S. Sentencing Guidelines and the federal statutes.